sophiegif/FusionCNN_hurricanes/README.md

 ## To keep in mind:
 The data to run this code is not directly available (because it is large and already outdated...!).

    1) you can use the DataProcessing module functions to help you for retrieving/processing the track and/or reanalysis data avalailable online.
 Please look at the Discussion section of this paper (https://arxiv.org/abs/1910.10566) in order to make the good data processing choices, such as the new ERA5 reanalysis.
+See the databases: https://apps.ecmwf.int/datasets/ and https://www.ncdc.noaa.gov/ibtracs

    2) you can use the fusion code for another task by changing the dataloader, loss functions...